nathanaelg16/SchedulingAlgorithmsSimulator/README.md

 ---
 ## Future Work
-In the future I plan to implement additional scheduling algorithms, such as Shortest Remaining Time First, First-Come First-Served, and Multilevel Feedback Queue.
+In the future I plan to implement additional scheduling algorithms, such as Shortest Remaining Time First and Multilevel Feedback Queue.